Columbia Association Kids Triathlon

 Age Group Awards and Post Race

-Our 20 page Triathlete (and Parent) Guide is chock full of important pre-race and race day information.
+Our Triathlete Guide has a barnful of important pre-race and race day information.
 In it you’ll find information about packet pick up, the swim, bike and run courses, results and awards, and everything in between.
-The guide will be mailed one month prior to race day.

 Day before (Saturday) Packet Pick Up

 Packet pick up will take place on Saturday, July 21 from 2 p.m. to 6 p.m. at Road Runner Sports in Columbia.
-We’ll have water to keep your triathlete hydrated before the race, nutrition samples, and Road Runner Sports coupons for $10 off a $30 purchase (25% off for VIP members) on anything in the store on Saturday.
-And, each triathlete who picks up their packet on Saturday will have their name entered into a drawing for a $50 Road Runner Sports gift card.
+Coming to packet pick up on Saturday will remove some of the stress of race morning for both triathletes and parents, you'll be one of the first to sport our 2018 tee, and Road Runner Sports will have two offers that day just for Columbia participants: grab a coupon for $10 off anything in the store with a $30 minimum purchase or, if you are a current VIP member or join Saturday, save 25% on everything.
+But wait, there's more.
+Each triathlete who picks up their packet on Saturday will have their name entered into a Mini Cow Tri drawing for a $25 Road Runner Sports gift card.

 Saturday, July 21, 2018 2–6 p.m.